 Beyond the first boat ramp going north is Rattlesnake Cove.
 Here you’ll find plentiful shaded ramadas and a tiered parking lot, but it’s a little walk to a waterfront drop-in.
 It is a wonderful, protected family-friendly cove.

 The next drop-in spot, further north down the road, is Snakebite Cove.
 This is prime lakefront paddling — pull right up to the water’s edge and get in!

 Finally, just beyond Snakebite Cove you’ll hit Bartlett Flat.
 Hang out all day or weekend with beach chairs, umbrellas, your SUPs and a BBQ!
 You can even drive a Class A motorhome right up to the water’s edge and camp out for an extended period of time.

-(*TIP: Where ever you choose to put in, paddle to the east side with a little snack and hydration, there are many places to rest your board, and savor under the shade of one of the many saguaro cacti and rock formations.)
+Riverbound tip: Wherever you choose to get in, paddle to the east side with a little snack and hydration.
+There are many places to rest your board and sit under the shade of one of the many saguaro cacti and rock formations.

-(*TIP: In the first parking lot by the Sheriff station, is a scenic, easy-moderate trail called the Jojoba Trail, that will take you in and out of coves all the way to Bartlett Flat.
+From the first parking lot by the sheriff station, start the scenic, easy-moderate Jojoba Trail, that takes you in and out of coves all the way to Bartlett Flat.
 There are many opportunities to cool off at the water’s edge while enjoying this beautiful hike.
-Or what a great inflatable SUP hiking adventure, too!)
+Or what a great inflatable SUP hiking adventure, too!